Computer Literate Executives and Information Systems

 [Content]

 When answering the question, “As more computer- and information system-literate employees move into executive positions, will executive support systems be needed?
-Why or why not?,” it is important to know what an executive support system is.
-An executive support system is a software application, which produces reports with metrics for higher-level executives to look at and analyze based upon the information provided (webopedia.com, 2004).
-Many of the reports pull data from different departments such as, accounting, staffing, scheduling, and more.
-With these reports executives are able to make critical decisions that will best benefit the company for planning or business opportunities that may arise.
-These decisions should be based upon the company’s vision or direction the company wants to go and with the reports, which hold the information of where the company stands presently.
+Why or why not?” it is important to know what an executive support system is.
+An executive support system is a software application that produces reports with metrics for higher-level executives to analyze based on the information provided (webopedia.com, 2004).
+Many of the reports pull data from different departments such as accounting, staffing, scheduling, and more.
+With these reports, executives are able to make critical decisions that will best benefit the company for planning or business opportunities that may arise.
+These decisions should be based on the company’s vision or the direction the company wants to go, using the reports that hold the information about where the company currently stands.

-Based upon the definition of what an executive support system (ESS) is, one can make the argument that even though there may be more technologically sound business executives there will still need the support system in order for the company to grow.
-No matter how big or how small a company is, it is important for the decision makers to have a macro view of where the company currently stands.
-Without knowing where the company is, the business executive or CEO cannot take a vision to make a plan of where the company should be and how to get there.
-It is the need for the knowledge of the company’s current status for the executive support system.
-Even though a business executive is more technologically advanced they will still have a need for the ESS, however they may require fewer support from their local information technology (IT) department.
-With having business executives that are more technologically sound, the IT department may not need to response to mundane tasks like helping a user map to a printer or properly setup their e-mail account.
+Based on the definition of what an executive support system (ESS) is, one can argue that even though there may be more technologically savvy business executives, there will still be a need for the support system for the company to grow.
+No matter how big or small a company is, it is important for decision-makers to have a macro view of where the company currently stands.
+Without knowing where the company is, the business executive or CEO cannot create a plan to achieve the company’s vision.
+It is the need for knowledge of the company’s current status that necessitates the executive support system.
+Even though a business executive may be more technologically advanced, they will still need the ESS.
+However, they may require less support from their local information technology (IT) department.
+With business executives that are more technologically proficient, the IT department may not need to respond to mundane tasks like helping a user map to a printer or properly set up their email account.

-In order to be able to answer the questions, “What special knowledge, other than that found in a course catalog, is needed to advise students about course and degree requirements in a university?
+To answer the questions, “What special knowledge, other than that found in a course catalog, is needed to advise students about course and degree requirements in a university?
 Is it explicit or implicit knowledge?
 Could this knowledge be made available through a knowledge management system?
-Why or why not?,” it is first important to know the difference between implicit and explicit knowledge.
-Explicit knowledge is the type of knowledge, which can be gained from documents, manuals, and even procedures (Zoltan Dienes, Josef Perner, 1999).
-Implicit knowledge is the type of knowledge from where you consciously or unconsciously are able to process from within your mind.
-A good way to look at the two different words is that Implicit knowledge is something you gain from within and explicit knowledge is something you gain from an outside source.
+Why or why not?” it is first important to know the difference between implicit and explicit knowledge.
+Explicit knowledge is the type of knowledge that can be gained from documents, manuals, and even procedures (Zoltan Dienes, Josef Perner, 1999).
+Implicit knowledge is the type of knowledge where you consciously or unconsciously process information within your mind.
+A good way to differentiate the two is that implicit knowledge is something you gain from within, while explicit knowledge is something you gain from an outside source.

-In conclusion, when trying to determine if an ESS is going to be needed due to business men becoming more technologically savvy and if a knowledge management system would work for a university trying to advise students, it is best to know about what an executive support system is and the differences between explicit and implicit knowledge’s.
-Once a person knows what these things are, then they can make an argument to support their claim.
+In conclusion, when trying to determine if an ESS is going to be needed due to businessmen becoming more technologically savvy, and if a knowledge management system would work for a university advising students, it is best to understand what an executive support system is and the differences between explicit and implicit knowledge.
+Once a person knows what these things are, they can make an argument to support their claim.

 References